-- Analysis of the tax strategy planned by Company management for the recoverability of deferred tax assets. - Review of the information used to draw up the business plan, as well as the economic and financial assumptions considered, and of the fulfilment of those assumptions and of the business plans prepared by means of backtesting. - Review of the assumptions employed in estimates made to calculate temporary differences, to check that they are complete, suitable and usable in the stipulated periods. - Follow-up of the recoverability of deferred tax assets and of the review performed by the Company's independent tax expert. - Review of the reasonableness of the amounts of deferred tax assets deemed to be monetisable.
+- Review of the information used to draw up the business plan, as well as the economic and financial assumptions considered, and of the fulfilment of those assumptions and of the business plans prepared by means of backtesting. - Review of the assumptions employed in estimates made to calculate temporary differences, to check that they are complete, suitable and usable in the stipulated periods. - Follow-up of the recoverability of deferred tax assets and of the review performed by the Group's independent tax expert. - Review of the reasonableness of the amounts of deferred tax assets deemed to be monetisable.

-As a result of these procedures, we have obtained sufficient audit evidence to corroborate the estimates made by Company management of the recoverability of deferred tax assets.
+As a result of these procedures, we have obtained sufficient audit evidence to corroborate the estimates made by Group management of the recoverability of deferred tax assets.